inkstitch/inkstitch/collections/_docs/ru/003-009-contour-fill.md

 Spacing between rows               ||Distance between rows of stitches Running Stitch tolerance           |![Tolerance Sample](/assets/images/docs/contourfilltolerance.svg) |All stitches must be within this distance of the path.
 A lower tolerance means stitches will be closer together.
 A higher tolerance means sharp corners may be rounded.
-Allow lock stitches                ||Enables lock stitches in only desired positions Force lock stitches                ||Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value value in the Ink/Stitch prefreneces.
+Allow lock stitches                ||Enables lock stitches in only desired positions Force lock stitches                ||Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value in the Ink/Stitch preferences.
 Trim After                         ||Trim the thread after sewing this object.
 Stop After                         ||Stop the machine after sewing this object.
 Before stopping it will jump to the stop position (frame out) if defined.